Arsene Wenger was renowned for giving opportunities to young players during his 22 years in charge of Arsenal – but some of them got only one chance.

 — Crouchy (@joethomas212286) January 28, 2017

-It came as a surprise when Algeria international Bennacer was allowed to leave Arsenal in 2017, having being regarded as one of the hottest prospects in the academy.
+It came as a surprise when Algeria international Bennacer was allowed to leave Arsenal in 2017, having been regarded as one of the hottest prospects in the academy.

 He joined Serie B club Empoli after his solitary appearance, which saw him replace Theo Walcott 19 minutes into a League Cup defeat by Sheffield Wednesday, just 14 minutes after Walcott himself had been brought on for the injured Alex Oxlade-Chamberlain.